b3sser/cyberpunk-latex/README.md

 <!--
 #### Auto-calculation of stats
-If you want auto-calculation, make sure to leave the fields supporting this feature blank or removing their commands completely.
-In ```empty-auto.tex```, these are already removed.
+If you want auto-calculation, make sure to leave the fields supporting this feature blank.

 When working with auto-calculation, you can overwrite selected values with your own input (e.g. when an item you have changes that value), simply by using the command like you would in a sheet without auto-calculation.
 The calculated value is only set as the default and can be overwritten this way.
-If you do not know the name of the needed command, take a look at ```empty.tex```
 -->

 ## Compilation & Dependencies